grater-exp/grater-experiment/scripts/README.md

 ./bitwuzla.sh
 ```

-after bitwuzla has been built successfully.
+after bitwuzla has been installed successfully.
 Other solvers are the same.